lioolli/pinpoint-plugin-sample/README.md

 # Pinpoint Profiler Plugin Sample
-You can extend Pinoint's profiling avility by writing a Pinpoint profiler plugin.
+You can extend Pinoint's profiling ability by writing a Pinpoint profiler plugin.
 This sample project shows how to write it.
 It consists of 3 modules:

 * plugin-sample-target: target library
 * plugin-sample-plugin: sample plugin